 1. Push Off Double Lift

 This is the double lift that David Blaine and many other professional magicians choose to use.
 It’s also the one you see in the video above where he does it twice right in front of the Dallas Cowboys audience and they don’t suspect a thing.
-The way you pick up the cards is so natural that people never suspect that it can be two cards.
+The way you pick up the cards is so natural that people never suspect that it could be two cards.

 This is one of the hardest double lifts to master.
 You may be able to learn how to do it with a little bit of practice, but it’s going to take at least a few months of practice before you are ready to do it in front of an audience.